-In most cases, yes.
 The only situation where this rule does not apply is if you have a grandfathered plan.
 Grandfathered plans are plans that were in place on March 23, 2010 and have not changed substantially since then.
+(By now, in 2018, it’s unlikely that you have a grandfathered plan, but it’s still worth checking.)
 Your insurance company must notify you if you have a grandfathered plan.
 The rules do not vary by state, so the insurance company needs to cover a pump regardless of where you live.

-The insurance company is not allowed to charge you a deductible or co-pay.
+The insurance company is not allowed to charge you a deductible or co-pay for your breast pump.

 In most cases, no. Many insurance companies will require you to go through a medical device company.
 Aeroflow is a good example of this – you can go to this page and see if they take your insurance and then what pumps you would qualify for.
 You do not have to pay for the pump, that should be handled between the insurance company and the medical device company.